GitBruno/docxicml/README.md

 Limitations
 -----------

 As it stands, there is room for improvements.
-We need to finalise implementation of all [elements](#supported-elements) listed above, and it would be great if we could round-trip conversion; Convert IDML back to DOCX.
+We need to finalise implementation of all [elements](#supported-elements) listed above.
+It might be a good idea to port this to Javascript so we can run it with easy on a wide variety of systems without installing the Java runtime.
+Both XSLT processor and Mammoth have Javascrip implementations: [mammoth.js](https://github.com/mwilliamson/mammoth.js), [Saxon-JS](www.saxonica.com/saxon-js).
+It would be usefull to be able to round-trip the files.

 Getting Help
 ------------

 Bugs and feature requests are tracked with [GitHub Issue Tracker](http://github.com/gitbruno/docxicml/issues).

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)